 Raymond Paré, Independent Trustee.
-Mr. Paré is the Chief Financial Officer of SAQ as of November 2015.
-He held various executive positions with Alimentation Couche-Tard Inc. between 2003 and 2015, most recently as Chief Financial Officer and Vice President.
+Mr. Paré has been Associate Partner with Sotramont Canada Inc. since 2017.
+He is also a member of the Board of Directors of Groupe Colabor Inc. and a Chair of their Audit Committee.
+Formerly, Mr. Paré was the Chief Financial Officer of SAQ between 2015 and 2017.
+He held various executive positions with Alimentation Couche-Tard Inc. between 2003 and 2015, and was Chief Financial Officer and Vice President when he left the company.
 In 1992, Mr. Paré began his professional career at Ernst & Young as a Chartered Professional Accountant and, prior to joining Alimentation Couche-Tard Inc., held several senior positions in financial and operational management at JAC Canada / USA Inc. and Bombardier Inc. Mr. Paré has a Bachelor degree in Accounting from the Université du Québec and a Master of Business Administration in Financing and has a CA.